-Having a clear understanding of the directive's requirements, the standards, the risk assessment approach through the life-cycle of the machine and the requirements for the building of the technical file is key, to ensure the equipment is CE marked correctly.
+By having a clear understanding of the directive's requirements, the standards, the risk assessment approach through the life-cycle of the machine and the requirements for the building of the technical file is key we can ensure that your equipment is CE marked correctly.

-CMS can support you at every stage of your CE marking process, from performing the risk assessments through to the building of the technical file and preparing the Declaration of Conformity (DOC) certificate ready for signing.
+CMS supports you at every stage of your CE marking process, from performing the risk assessments through to the building of the technical file and preparing the Declaration of Conformity (DOC) certificate ready for signing.

 Have you considered having a Pre CE audit when purchasing new machinery?

 As the purchaser and end user of the machinery and equipment, you place trust in the manufacturers to get it right.

 Unfortunately there are cases where this doesn't happen and equipment is supplied not meeting the legal requirements.
 This puts undue strain on production schedules and may incur further costs to bring the machine into compliance.

 We can act on your behalf, as a third party remaining impartial, to ensure that your needs are met and the machine is compliant.
 This will give reassurance to the end user that when installed the machine is compliant and that it is close to a ready to run state.
 The best time to complete the pre-CE audit is at the Factory Acceptance Test (FAT).
 This will be an inspection of the almost complete machine, allowing access to all guarding and electrical panels.

 What is involved in a pre-CE audit?